Kailash0306/nm/README.md

 ✨ In short, this project demonstrates the end-to-end pipeline of an **NLP-based sentiment analysis system**, from data preprocessing → feature engineering → model training → evaluation → saving models for future deployment.

----

-Do you want me to also **write this in a proper "README.md" format** (with headings, bullet points, and code snippets) so you can directly use it in your project repository?